kubernetes/ingress-nginx/controllers/nginx/configuration.md

 ### Configuration snippet

-Using this annotion you can add additional configuration to the NGINX location.
+Using this annotation you can add additional configuration to the NGINX location.
 For example:

 ```
 ingress.kubernetes.io/configuration-snippet: |